tom-h/Corpus-Cleaning/PITCHME.md

 ### Time sub-division

-- One or more subevents that entirely overlap with the parent span (no gaps!)
+- One or more time based subevents that entirely overlap with the parent span (no gaps!)
   - words in an utterance
   - +/- raised eyebrow